MichaelPar31/IS-477-Course-Project/StatusReport.md

 # Interim Status Report

-## Overview
-We are still on track with our original timeline and have had no difficulties so far.

 ## Progress Report by Task
 ### Week 1:
 Completed everything in our Week 1 project plan.
 Finalized our Research Question of Which Player Stats affect the Salary of a Player the most?
 We confirmed both our Datasets from Kaggle Dataset 1 is [NBA Player Salaries (2000-2025)](https://www.kaggle.com/datasets/ratin21/nba-player-salaries-2000-2025) and Dataset 2 is [Historical NBA Player Stats Database](https://www.kaggle.com/datasets/flynn28/historical-nba-player-stats-database/data), identifying Key Variables of Points, Assists, Rebounds, Turnovers, Player, and Salary.
 The Script for our Data Acquisition and Integrity is in the file titled dataAcquisitionScript.py.
 The documentation is in the file titled dataAcquisitionDocumentation.md